utsav0/daily-dev-tips/src/pages/posts/chrome-lighthouse-report.md

   - chrome
 ---

 Let's say you made your first or another website.
-Of course, we want to make sure we create an accessible and fast website.
+Of course, we want to create an accessible and fast website.
 We can do a basic audit with Lighthouse inside of Chrome!

 We can test for the following categories in Lighthouse: